11 Species of Woodpeckers in Indiana

 9. Brown-Headed Woodpecker

-The Black-backed woodpecker is a black-and-white woodpecker with distinctive white markings on its back.
+The Black-backed woodpecker is black-and-white with distinctive white markings on its back.
 They are found all over North America but are more common in the eastern United States.

-They can be spotted all year round, but they are more frequently seen during their breeding season, which is from March to September.
+They can be spotted all year round, but they are more frequently seen during their breeding season, from March to September.

-These woodpeckers in Indiana feed on insects that they find on trees and plants.
+These woodpeckers in Indiana feed on insects found in trees and plants.
 They also feed on insects attracted to sap from trees that have been oozing out due to wounds or cracks.

 The Black-backed woodpecker will forage for these insects by looking for an entrance hole made by other animals and then making its hole if it doesn’t find one.

-It will use its strong bill to pry off bark from the tree and peck at any soft spots underneath.
+Its strong bill will pry off bark from the tree and peck at any soft spots underneath.
 It will search for small insects such as ants, beetles, spiders, and other invertebrates under the bark’s surface.

 The Brown-headed woodpecker is a brown bird with some red feathers on its head.
 It can often be found in woodlands and forests with dead trees.